Hullabalo/ComfyUI-Loop/README.md

 # ComfyUI-Loop
 A pair of nodes to create a simple loop in your workflows.
 The operating principle is quite straightforward: the image saved by the 'Save Image (LOOP)' node overwrites the image specified in the 'image path' field, allowing it to be automatically reloaded in the next iteration.
+Aimed essentially for inpainting.

 ![alt text](https://github.com/Hullabalo/ComfyUI-Loop/blob/main/snappy_snap.png?raw=true)